nathanielfernandes/DiscordSubHub/README.md

 }
 ```

-The response upon a successful subscription/unsubscription will be `201 Created`
+The response upon a successful subscription/unsubscription will be `200 Ok`

 ```
 Successfully Subscribed/Unsubscribed!